vinumeris/updatefx/README.md

 * Built for security sensitive apps (originally, apps that work with Bitcoin):
   * The update metadata file (index) is signed using elliptic curve keys on the secp256k1 curve, thus the same infrastructure used to protect Bitcoin keys can be reused to protect app signing keys.
-  * Threshold signing: you can require at least 3 of 5 public keys to sign an update index for it to be accepted.
+  * Threshold signing: you can require at least N of M public keys to sign an update index for it to be accepted (e.g. 2 of 2 or 3 of 5)

 Some things it does NOT provide include:

 * UI specific code for showing release notes, download progress, etc. You are expected to integrate such things into your app in whatever style makes sense for your situation.
+You can however reuse UI code from Lighthouse, an app that uses UpdateFX.
 * Ability to update the bundled JVM.
 * Ability to check for updates without applying them.
+We might do this in future.

 Some features it might provide in future could be: